Amazon to launch subscription prescription drug service

-Amazon is adding a prescription drug discount program to its growing health care business.
+(WJW) — Amazon is adding a prescription drug discount program to its growing healthcare business.

 The retail giant said Tuesday that it will launch RxPass, a subscription service for customers who have Prime memberships.
 Amazon said people will pay $5 a month to fill as many prescriptions as they need from a list of about 50 generic medications, which are generally cheaper versions of brand-name drugs.